SteeltoeOSS/Documentation/docs/management/using-endpoints.md

 1. `Add` the actuator endpoint to the service container (for example, `AddHealthActuator()`).
 1. `Use` the actuator middleware to provide HTTP access (for example, `UseInfoActuator()`).

->NOTE: Each endpoint uses the same host and port as the application.
+>Each endpoint uses the same host and port as the application.
 The default path to each endpoint is specified in its section on this page, along with specific `Add` and `Use` method names.

 Extensions for both `IHostBuilder` and `IWebHostBuilder` are included to configure actuators with a single line of code in `program.cs`: